FirasH94/Full-Stack-Frameworks-with-Django-Milestone-Porject-FH/README.md

 3. I also created the Procfile through the terminal.
 4. I also used the terminal on Gitpod to commit and push the project to Heroku.
 5. Once the project has been pushed, I added all the necessary Config Vars to make sure the website is deployed and pulling through correctly.
+6. I have also loaded all the images and static files onto AWS to host the graphical files on the server.
 6. Once all the steps above have been done, the web app should be ready to view online when clicking on the "View app" button within Heroku.

 Please note - On submission the The Development Branch and Master Branch of this project are identical.

-The submission URL to the Final version of the website is: https://workout-tracker-python-project.herokuapp.com/
+The submission URL to the Final version of the website is: https://firas-fitness-paradise-django.herokuapp.com

+## Deployment from Github to localhost
+1. Clone / download the repository at https://github.com/FirasH94/Full-Stack-Frameworks-with-Django-Milestone-Porject-FH
+2. Create a virtual environment with the command "python3 -m venv env".
+3. Activate the virtual environment by "source env/bin/activate".
+4. Install required packages by running the command "pip install -r requirements.txt" and run it.
+5. Run by doing "python manage.py migrate".
+6. Create admin superuser "python manage.py createsuperuser".
+7. Then run the command "python manage.py makemigrations".
+8. Again run the command "python manage.py migrate".
+9. Finally, to run application: "python manage.py runserver"
+10. This should now run on your local environment successfully.

 ## Credits

 **Content:**

--	All the content within the website Has been written by me from scratch.
+-	The content of the products and the blog have been taken from https://www.bodybuilding.com/.

 **Media:**

 -	All the icons used on the website have been taken from material.io.

+-   The images of the supplements were taken from https://www.bodybuilding.com/.

 **Code:**

--	The look and feel of the website was created from scratch by me however I have used https://materializecss.com/ to assist me in the design and implementation of the front-end design.
+-	The look and feel of the website was created from scratch by me with the guide from the course lessons.
+Furthermore, I also used https://getbootstrap.com/ to aid with the overall navigation and responsiveness of the site as advised.

 ## Disclaimer